 10 Book Blogs to Follow

-Finding genuine book blogs that aren’t tied to major media sites or promotional platforms can be surprisingly difficult.
-Unlike travel blogging, book blogging is a more niche and quieter corner of the internet.
-But that’s also what makes it special.
-The bloggers who do stick with it are in it for the love of reading, not the clicks.
+Finding genuine book blogs that aren’t tied to major media outlets or promotional platforms can be surprisingly difficult.
+Unlike travel or lifestyle blogging, the book world is a quieter, more niche corner of the internet – but that’s what makes it special.
+The bloggers who keep at it do so out of a true love for literature.
+Here are ten book bloggers worth following for your next rainy afternoon.

 Booklist Queen

 Rachel reads over 150 books a year across a wide range of genres.
-She’s known for her expertly curated book lists – sorted by genre – and keeps readers up to date on new releases.
+She’s known for her curated book lists – sorted by genre – and keeps readers up to date on new releases.
 She also hosts an annual reading challenge followed by thousands.

 What’s Hot Blog